Marcellis/mad-codelabs/docs/level2-task2/level2-task2.md

 When a user swipes a question, and the answer is correct then the question is removed from the list.
 Otherwise, the app should give feedback via a Snackbar message that the question will not be removed from the list.

-The result should look like the gif on the left.
+The result should look like the gif below.
 Add some questions to your app to test the app.

 //TODO add gif